RubixML/ML/docs/classifiers/random-forest.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/RandomForest.php">[source]</a></span>

 # Random Forest
-Ensemble classifier that trains Decision Trees ([Classification Trees](classification-tree.md) or [Extra Trees](extra-tree-classifier.md)) on a random subset (*bootstrap*) of the training data.
-A prediction is made based on the probability scores returned from each tree in the forest which are averaged and weighted equally.
+Ensemble classifier that trains Decision Trees ([Classification Trees](classification-tree.md) or [Extra Trees](extra-tree-classifier.md)) on a random subset (*bootstrap* set) of the training data.
+A prediction is made based on the probability scores returned from each tree in the forest which are then averaged and weighted equally.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Probabilistic](../probabilistic.md), [Parallel](../parallel.md), [Persistable](../persistable.md)